Updated: Apr 27

 “Well mom, I’m glad you asked.
 Every other kid in class goes crazy for marshmallows.
 I don’t even like them because they’re not good for me.
 But they like them and will trade their whole snack for just a marshmallow or two.
 So, I could have a full feast of pretzels and carrots and goldfish and apple dippers if I bring just a small supply of marshmallows everyday.”

 “Hmmm.
 Interesting proposition Matt-man.
 Go on.”
 The wheels were turning in my mother’s mind.
-I was in.
+I was almost in the clear.

 “Well mom, if you buy me one bag of mini-marshmallows per week, I could be having all different kinds of snacks from other kids without you having to buy them.
 This would save you money and make me happy.”